pelmini/fprime-system-reference/SystemReference/Gnc/Imu/docs/IntegrationGuide.md

 ## Example Hardware Description

-Throughout this guide, we will be using the process of integrating an MPU6050 Imu sensor and its I2C interface as an example.
+Throughout this guide, we will be using  an MPU6050 Imu sensor and its I2C interface as an example for how to integrate IMU sensors.
+We are primarily interested in the accelerometer and gyroscope data that the sensor provides.

 ## Step 1: Define Component Requirements